 Everything you need to know about seven card stud starting hands you can learn from a scene in Rounders.
 In this famous poker movie, Mike McD, played by Matt Damon, says: "You only play premium hands.
 You only start with jacks or better split, nines or better wired, three high cards to a flush.
 If it's good enough to call, you got to be in there raising, all right?"

-Jacks or better split: A split pair means one of the two jacks is your up card and the second is one of your two hole cards.
+- Jacks or better split: A split pair means one of the two jacks is your up card and the second is one of your two hole cards.

-Nines or better wired: A wired pair or nines means your two hole cards are both nines.
+- Nines or better wired: A wired pair or nines means your two hole cards are both nines.

-Three cards to a flush: All three of your starting cards are of the same suit.
+- Three cards to a flush: All three of your starting cards are of the same suit.

 Players new to the game seem to get overwhelmed with all the cards they get and all the draws they can find with them.
 Until you've got a few thousand hands under your belt, it's best to stick close to the Rounders advice.

-- Seeing Fourth Street Way Too Often
+- Seeing the Fourth Street Way Too Often

 - Continuing to Fifth Street With a Drawing Hand